-Last observation: 2023 Source: EIDPA, based on Solvency II Reporting.
+Last observation: 2024 Source: EIOPA, based on Solvency II Reporting.
 Note: Asset duration is calculated as Weighted Average Modified Duration.
-Liability duration is calculated as Weighted Average Macaulay Duration.
-2019 For more details on the Solvency II reporting please see Annex I to the risk dashboard.
+Liability duration is calculated as Weighted Average Modified Duration from 2023, and as Weighted Average Macaulay Duration in previous years.
+For more details on the Solvency II reporting, please see Annex I to the risk dashboard.